stcorp/legato/README.rst

 - ``cmd``:  The external program with arguments to be executed

-- ``python``:  The python function with arguments to be called.
-  The function needs to be provided as full module path to that function.
+- ``python``:  The Python function to be called, in the form of a full module path.
+An optional sub-attribute ``arguments`` contains arguments to be passed to the function.

 In case of ``file`` monitoring, the respective file name for an event is passed to the external command or Python function via an environment variable named